Blog, Recipe Box, Sweet Stuff Recipes

-Infused honey is delicious.
-Some of you long-time readers know that I used to make and sell various herb-infused honeys both online and at local markets.
+Infused honey can be a truly delicious treat!
+My long-time readers know that I used to vend herb-infused honeys both online and at local markets.

-Don’t let that make you think that I no longer make or enjoy infused honeys, though.
+I do still make infused honey, just not in quantities to sell.
 My windows and cabinets are still full of sticky goodness stuffed with herbs from yard and market.
 Preserving herbs in honey is a fun and easy way to save a harvest bounty.

 One of the most popular products that I sold as Pixie’s Pocket Honey was the Dark Cocoa Honey.
 When I was working the market, I had a regular customer who told me that she kept her jar of cocoa honey stashed in a drawer next to her armchair so that she could eat it by the spoonful while she watched movies in the evenings.